Kobe, Osaka #2-B - Japan ***

 The AIF party was divided into two parties and billeted in the 1st and 2nd floors of A Block.
 At the end of the first week, the AIF men were divided into parties of 30 men (Kumi) and sent out to work.
 Work consisted of labouring in factories, an iron foundry, do-downs and loading and unloading of ships and trains.
 The Japanese Army contracted the men out mainly to civilian companies (many well-known and significant companies – well-known and recognised in today’s world.)

 The guards were brutal and quick to use fists, sticks and rifle butts, not only on POW’s but also on several occasions on their own people if they got too close to the POW’s.

-Camp completely destroyed in an incendiary raid on 4 June 1945; this was the Swire and Butterfield warehouse previously used by the American civilians captured at Guam.
+The Camp was completely destroyed in an incendiary raid on 4 June 1945; this was the Swire and Butterfield warehouse previously used by the American civilians captured at Guam.